 The rounded contours of the Alabama Hills contrast the craggy peaks of the Sierra Nevada.
 The iconic Mobius Arch was formed by chemical weathering while buried under the soil.

 The Mobius Arch is the largest of the many natural arches in the Alabama Hills and, viewed from the correct angle, frames Mt.
-Whitney perfect.
+Whitney perfectly.

 The Alabama Hills are an adventurer’s playground with boulders to climb and trails to bike and hike.
 While in Alabama Hills, vehicle and mountain bike use are restricted to existing roads and paths.
 And it is always good to remember that there are no area services.
 The nearest hospital is in Lone Pine.